Consequences of preserving reversibility in quantum superchannels: Main results and their implications

 \subsection{Main result 2: Pure superchannel}

-Before our second main statement, we introduce \textit{direct sum of pure combs} as a generalization of the quantum switch (see Figure \ref{fig:qswitch_uaub}).
+Before our second main statement, we introduce \ReviseFurther{the concept of a} \textit{direct sum of pure combs} as a generalization of the quantum switch (see Figure \ref{fig:qswitch_uaub}).
 We observe that the quantum switch is represented by the following unitary operator (see Figure \ref{fig:qswitch} and Eq.\,\eqref{eq:U_QS}):